alvmangi/aws-temporary-tokens/README.md

 You need to have first the following:

+1. Python 3.7 or newer
-1. An AWS user account.
+2. An AWS user account.
-2. An AccessKey and SecretKey already assigned to your user.
+3. An AccessKey and SecretKey already assigned to your user.
-3. A JSON File in your home directory named ".aws_temporary_tokens.json".
+4. A JSON File in your home directory named ".aws_temporary_tokens.json" if you have different AWS profiles.

 The content of that file is very simple (for now, who knows in the future):
 ```